TaylorVellios/NYC_CitiBike/README.md

 Using this data from an operational standpoint, bike maintenance/cleanup should take place when the fewest number of bikes are in service: from 1am-5am.</br>

 The geographic map shows the concentration of rides based on where they begin.</br>
-The locations that are the most red indicate the most popular locations for CitiBikes trips to be started.</br>
+The locations that are the closer to red indicate the most popular locations for CitiBikes trips to begin.</br>
-Grand Central Station is where the deepest red marker is.</br>
 Public transportation stations and other high-foot-traffic areas such as parks are the perfect places to consider building stations in other cities.</br>
+In NYC, the deepest red marker is at the coordinates for Grand Central Station.</br>

-Now that we know when and where CitiBike services are wanted the most, we will look into the type of people that use these services.</br>
+Now that we know when and where CitiBike services are wanted the most, we will look into the people that use these services.</br>

 ### Trip Times/Days by Gender